 Reflecting concerns about bank funding risk an amendment to the Banking Act in 2011 means that Australian ADIs will be allowed to issue covered bonds up to a limit of 8 per cent of assets in Australia.
-Covered bonds have also been permitted by the RBNZ up to a maximum of 10 per cent of total assets and the first such bonds were successfully issued by BNZ in June 2010.
+ADIs will be allowed to issue covered bonds have also been permitted by the RBNZ up to a maximum of 10 per cent of total assets and the first such bonds were successfully issued by BNZ in June 2010.
 In both countries there is also official interest in changing funding patterns by promoting development of corporate bond markets - although with little progress to date.